xwl42/tp/docs/UserGuide.md

 ### Editing a student : `edit`

-Edits an existing person in the address book.
+Edits an existing student in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.

 ### Marking Lab Attendance: `marka`

-Marks the lab attendance of an existing person in the address book.
+Marks the lab attendance of an existing student in the address book.

 Format: `marka INDEX l/LABNUMBER`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * `LABNUMBER` represents the lab session to mark attendance for.
 It **must be between 1 and 10 (inclusive)**.
 * Attendance can only be **marked once per lab**.

 Example:
-* `marka 2 l/7` marks Lab 7 of the second person as attended.
+* `marka 2 l/7` marks Lab 7 of the second student as attended.

 ### Marking Exercise Status: `marke`

-Marks the exercise status of an existing person in the address book.
+Marks the exercise status of an existing student in the address book.

 Format: `marke INDEX ei/EXERCISENUMBER s/STATUSLETTER`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * `EXERCISE` represents the lab session to mark attendance for.
 It **must be between 0 and 9 (inclusive)**.
 * `STATUS` represents the status to mark the exercise with.
 It **must be a letter chosen from the following**: